axelarnetwork/axelar-contract-deployments/releases/evm/2025-11-ITS-hub-registration.md

 1. Fetch tokens that are not listed in Squid configs

-One can find a pre-fetched tokens stored on the branch [chore(its,evm): p2p tokens found](https://github.com/axelarnetwork/axelar-contract-deployments/pull/1169).
+One can find pre-fetched tokens stored on the branch [chore(its,evm): p2p tokens found](https://github.com/axelarnetwork/axelar-contract-deployments/pull/1169).
 These should be placed in:

 ```bash
  % axelar-chains-config/info/tokens-p2p/tokens-devnet-amplifier.json